influxdata/docs-v2/content/influxdb/cloud-serverless/query-data/troubleshoot-and-optimize/analyze-query-plan.md

 ```

 {{% caption %}}
-Figure 9.
 Operator structure for aggregating, sorting, and final output.
 {{% /caption %}}

 - `UnionExec`: unions data streams.
-Note that the number of output streams is the same as the number of input streams.
-This `UnionExec` node is an intermediate step to downstream operators that actually merge or split data streams.
+Note that the number of output streams is the same as the number of input streams--the `UnionExec` node is an intermediate step to downstream operators that actually merge or split data streams.
 - `RepartitionExec: partitioning=RoundRobinBatch(4), input_partitions=3`: Splits three input streams into four output streams in round-robin fashion.
 The plan splits streams to increase parallel execution.
 - `AggregateExec: mode=Partial, gby=[city@0 as city], aggr=[COUNT(Int64(1))]`:  Groups data as specified in the [query](#sample-query): `city, count(1)`.
   This node aggregates each of the four streams separately, and then outputs four streams, indicated by `mode=Partial`--the data isn't fully aggregated.
 - `RepartitionExec: partitioning=Hash([city@0], 4), input_partitions=4`: Repartitions data on `Hash([city])` and into four streams--each stream contains data for one city.
-- `AggregateExec: mode=FinalPartitioned, gby=[city@0 as city], aggr=[COUNT(Int64(1))]`: Applies the final aggregation (`aggr=[COUNT(Int64(1))]`) to the data. `mode=FinalPartitioned` indicates that the data is already partitioned (by city) and doesn't need further grouping by the `AggregateExec` operator.
+- `AggregateExec: mode=FinalPartitioned, gby=[city@0 as city], aggr=[COUNT(Int64(1))]`: Applies the final aggregation (`aggr=[COUNT(Int64(1))]`) to the data. `mode=FinalPartitioned` indicates that the data has already been partitioned (by city) and doesn't need further grouping by `AggregateExec`.
 - `SortExec: expr=[city@0 ASC NULLS LAST]`: Sorts the four streams of data, each on `city`, as specified in the query.
-- `SortPreservingMergeExec: [city@0 ASC NULLS LAST]`: Merges and sorts the four sorted streams
-  for the final output.
+- `SortPreservingMergeExec: [city@0 ASC NULLS LAST]`: Merges and sorts the four sorted streams for the final output.

-In the preceding examples, the `EXPLAIN` report shows you the query plan without executing the query.
+In the preceding examples, the `EXPLAIN` report shows the query plan without executing the query.
-If you want runtime metrics, such as execution time for a plan and its operators, use [`EXPLAIN ANALYZE`](/influxdb/cloud-dedicated/reference/sql/explain/#explain-analyze) to generate the report and [tracing](/influxdb/cloud-dedicated/query-data/execute-queries/optimize-queries/#enable-trace-logging) for further debugging if necessary.
+To view runtime metrics, such as execution time for a plan and its operators, use [`EXPLAIN ANALYZE`](/influxdb/cloud-serverless/reference/sql/explain/#explain-analyze) to generate the report and [tracing](/influxdb/cloud-serverless/query-data/optimize-queries/#enable-trace-logging) for further debugging, if necessary.